awarenv/stronk/CONTRIBUTING.md

 # Contributing Guide

-Guide for contributing to Pykeys.
+Guide for contributing to Stronk.

 ## Forking